Indian rupee, markets draw cold comfort from relaxed FDI rules

 "I think resolution of regulatory issues would be far more important for any investor, foreign and Indian," he said.

-India's broader NSE index .NSEI rose 0.3 percent on Wednesday, but Bharti Airtel (BRTI.NS) and Idea Cellular (IDEA.NS) gave up initial gains to fall.
+Indian stocks were up about 0.6 percent on Wednesday, but Bharti Airtel and Idea Cellular gave up initial gains to fall later in the session, although Reliance Communications Ltd was up 1 percent.

 It hit a record low of 61.21 to the dollar on July 8, as a sea-change in global investment trends over the past few months has seen funds flow out of emerging markets, rendering those with high current account deficits, like India, particularly vulnerable.

-Meanwhile the 10-year bond yield fell 3 basis points to 8.04 percent, having surged 52 bps on Tuesday.
+The 10-year bond yield, however, continued to rise, gaining 5 basis points to 8.12 percent after yields surged 52 bps on Tuesday.

 IMPLEMENTATION DEFICIT